Formation, distribution, and IR emission of dust in the clumpy ejecta of Type II-P core-collapse supernovae, in isotropic and anisotropic scenarios: Dust formation in the ejecta

-The gas phase nucleation processes lead to the formation of molecules, and molecular clusters \citep{sar13}.
-The He-core of the ejecta being predominantly rich in O, a lot of O-rich diatomic molecules are synthesized in the nebular phase of the SN.
-Specifically, molecules like CO, SiO, AlO, O$_2$ and SO, are efficiently produced.
+The gas phase nucleation processes lead to the formation of molecules and molecular clusters \citep{sar13}.
+As the He cores of the ejecta are predominantly rich in O, a lot of O-rich diatomic molecules are synthesized in the nebular phase of the SN.
+Specifically, molecules such as CO, SiO, AlO, O$_2$, and SO are efficiently produced.
 Following their formation after about 200 days from the time of explosion, CO molecules retain their large abundances in the ejecta and gradually increase in mass.
-The total mass of CO molecules formed in the ejecta is 0.37 \Ms. On the contrary, molecules like SiO or AlO are increasingly depleted into dust grains with time.
-Using the formalism developed in \cite{sar15}, in this study we follow the profiles of the four most abundant dust species in the ejecta, namely, magnesium silicates (of chemical form [Mg$_2$SiO$_4$]$_n$), alumina (of chemical form [Al$_2$O$_3$]$_n$), amorphous carbon (of chemical form [C$_{28}$]$_n$) and silicon carbide (of chemical form [SiC]$_n$; n is an integer generally larger than 4).
-More details on the types of dust species relevant for a SN ejecta, and their individual properties, can be found in \cite{sar15}.

-For any clump of a given abundance, the required parameters to study the chemistry of dust formation are, the evolution of gas density, gas temperature, the rates of all possible gas phase reactions, dust temperatures, solid state density of the dust grains and the coefficients for the Van der Waals interaction.
+The total mass of CO molecules formed in the ejecta is 0.37 \Ms. On the contrary, molecules such as SiO or AlO are increasingly depleted into dust grains with time.
+Using the formalism developed in \cite{sar15}, in this study we follow the profiles of the four most abundant dust species in the ejecta, namely, magnesium silicates (of chemical form [Mg$_2$SiO$_4$]$_n$), alumina (of chemical form [Al$_2$O$_3$]$_n$), amorphous carbon (of chemical form [C$_{28}$]$_n$) and silicon carbide (of chemical form [SiC]$_n$; n is an integer generally larger than four).
+More details on the types of dust species relevant for SN ejecta, and their individual properties, can be found in \cite{sar15}.
+For any clump of a given abundance, the required parameters to study the chemistry of dust formation are: the evolution of gas density, the gas temperature, the rates of all possible gas phase reactions, dust temperatures, the solid state density of the dust grains, and the coefficients for the Van der Waals interaction.

 The smallest grains of dust, or rather the precursors, are synthesized through gas phase chemical reactions, where the temperatures are expected to be analogous to the gas temperatures.
 They coagulate and grow larger than 10 \AA, and are labeled as dust grains.
-Coagulation is not well understood in high temperatures, and generally perceived to be inefficient when the kinetic energies of collisions are large \citep{hou_2022}; we have only assumed coagulation when the gas temperatures are lower than 2000~K.
+Coagulation is not well understood in high temperatures, and is generally perceived to be inefficient when the kinetic energies of collisions are large \citep{hou_2022}; we have only assumed coagulation when the gas temperatures are lower than 2000~K.